-Some women dislike being called “noonim” because it sounds too old.
+Some women dislike being called “noonim” because it makes them sound too old.

 If you’re a guy and have a classmate at a Korean university who’s a married woman over 40, you can call her noonim.
 She’ll appreciate it more than being called ajumma.

 Chin noona (biological older sister) will generally shape a Korean man (their younger brother) to be a nicer guy for you to date.
 Korean men with noona tend to be more sensible and pay careful attention when dating.
 This is because the older sister will boss the younger brother around and make them run errands to buy sweets they like.
 They’ll also help the younger brother dress better and develop fashion sense.
 Or, it might go the other way and they’ll be over women.

 However, when it comes to marriage, it’s a different story.
 Korean women don’t prefer marrying a guy with many older sisters (시누이 or sister-in-law) as they can be meddlesome.
 They might try to become the boss and put the new wife to work.